Category: 3_USA

 Here’s a short report on an 18-day raft trip through the canyon – interesting how the popularity of this adventure means one has to enter a lottery to get allocated your own private trip down the canyon – getting your turn to go may take many years!
 Apply now!

-Or join one of the sixteen commercial outfits who’ll take you down the river in their craft, guide you and feed you.
+Or join one of the sixteen commercial outfits who’ll take you down the river in their craft, as we did.
+They’ll guide you and feed you and tell you about ‘their’ canyon.

 ~~~oo0oo~~~